Abed92/MAF-Challenge/README.md

 Testing Notes:

-The coverage report for this project is attached if you would like to take a look.please navigate to coverage folder and open index.html according to the coverage report there are 6 packages that are covered 100%. the tests involved the following for every service.
+The coverage report for this project is attached if you would like to take a look. please **clone** the coverage folder and open index.html according to the coverage report there are 6 packages that are covered 100%. the tests involved the following for every service.
 1- Test if reponse retunred with a content